apiel/den/README.md

 # den

 A better deno cli :p
+A wrapper of deno cli to give some extra features.

 den give the possibility to create a `deno.json` file and execute some pre-defined commands.